tetris245/ULTRAbc/README.md

 Changes for future version

+* New setting in GUI - Misc to hide pending friends in the All Friends screen of the Friend List
 * Updated the lock command for the Owner Timer Lock (maximum time 50400 minutes instead of 10080)
 * Updated the hooking in a BC function to add UBC buttons in the chat rooms
 * Updated the ChatSearchCreateSearchMenu function